Are there regulations for operating a judgment recovery / collections business?

 Does an accountant need to be licensed?

 According to the Connecticut Department of Revenue Services, unless the core business provides accounting services to corporations, there is no sales tax consideration.
 Bookkeeping is not considered a taxable service.
 However, office management services falls under the category of "business management" which is considered taxable.
-The business must obtain a sales and use tax certificate by filing form REG-1 (online, mail).
-Contact the agency at 800-382-9463 (Connecticut only), (860) 297-5962 or firstname.lastname@example.org or visit www.ct.gov/drs .
+The business must obtain a sales and use tax certificate.
+Contact the agency at 800-382-9463 (Connecticut only), (860) 297-5962 or email@example.com or visit https://portal.ct.gov/drs

 Are there special considerations to form a social or investment club?